shahen94/react-native-video-processing/README.md

 #### [iOS]

 1. In Xcode, click the "Add Files to <your-project-name>".
-2. Go to `node_modules` ➜ `react-native-video-processing` and add `RNVideoProcessing` directory.
+2. Go to `node_modules` ➜ `react-native-video-processing/ios` and add `RNVideoProcessing` directory.
-3. Make sure `RNVideoProcessing` is "under" the "top-level" and then remove `GPUImage.xcodeproj` from `RNVideoProcessing` directory.
+3. Make sure `RNVideoProcessing` is "under" the "top-level".
-4. Add GPUImage.xcodeproj from `node_modules/react-native-video-processing/RNVideoProcessing` directory to your project and make sure it is "under" the "top-level":
+4. Add GPUImage.xcodeproj from `node_modules/react-native-video-processing/ios/GPUImage/framework` directory to your project and make sure it is "under" the "top-level":

     ![Project Structure](readme_assets/project-structure.png)